uibk-ethpector/ethpector/README.rst

 - It uses control-flow analysis and symbolic execution (mythril) to extract data like calls, stores, logs, etc. including parameters if possible
 - It creates annotated disassembly
 - It simple contract classification method based on interfaces and bytecode
+- Parsing metadata like swarm and ipfs hashes

 For a more advanced example of how to use this data look at the examples in the experiments folder.